Y0Coss/docs-fork/pages/public_cloud/compute/create_and_delete_a_user/guide.en-gb.md

 >
 > When you change your password, please ensure that it meets the following criteria:
 >
-> - password must contain a minimum of eight characters
+> - The password must contain a minimum of eight characters.
-> - password must contain a maximum of 30 characters
+> - The password must contain a maximum of 30 characters.
-> - password must contain at least one upper-case letter
+> - The password must contain at least one upper-case letter.
-> - password must contain at least one lower-case letter
+> - The password must contain at least one lower-case letter.
-> - password must contain at least one number
+> - The password must contain at least one number.
-> - password must only contain letters and numbers
+> - The password must only contain letters and numbers.
 >

 To confirm your new password, click `Change`{.action}.

 ![Set password](images/3_H_set_new_passord.png){.thumbnail}

-Please note that when you change your user password, your old password will be immediately cancelled.
+Please note that when you change your user password, your previous password is immediately cancelled.

 ### Deleting an OpenStack user